 :is a special character in YAML.

 In order to join a cluster, a node needs to know the hostname or IP address of at least some of the other nodes in the cluster.
-This setting provides the initial list of other nodes that this node will try to contact.
+This setting provides the initial list of addresses this node will try to contact.
 Accepts IP addresses or hostnames.
 If a hostname lookup resolves to multiple IP addresses then each IP address will be used for discovery.
 Round robin DNS — returning a different IP from a list on each lookup — can be used for discovery; non- existent IP addresses will throw exceptions and cause another DNS lookup on the next round of pinging (subject to JVM DNS caching).

 Port to bind to for incoming HTTP requests.
 Accepts a single value or a range.
 If a range is specified, the node will bind to the first available port in the range.